I am an Assistant Professor of Rhetoric with the Department of Communication Studies at the University of Montana.

 June 13, 2020: "Articulating Geoengineering: Identifying an Understanding of Geoengineering Technology through the Crutzen +10 Special Issue Forum" published in Science Communication Volume 42, Issue 3.

-May 4, 2020: Defended my dissertation, Articulating Geoengineering as Good Science: Urgency, Optimism, and Ideology in the Anthropocene, and completed my Ph.
-D.
+May 4, 2020: Defended my dissertation, Articulating Geoengineering as Good Science: Urgency, Optimism, and Ideology in the Anthropocene, and completed my doctorate degree.